Mike-Bollinger/VOYIS_FirstLookMetrics/README.md

   <img src="src/utils/NOAA_Voyis_Logo.png" alt="NOAA VOYIS Logo" width="200"/>
 </div>

-**Version:** 1.6.0
+**Version:** 1.5.0
-**Last Updated:** July 2025
+**Last Updated:** June 2025
-**Author:** Mike Bollinger (Imagery, GUI, Navigation), Jeff Coogan (LLS), Noah Hunt (Navigation-R Version)
+**Author:** Mike Bollinger (Imagery, GUI), Jeff Coogan (LLS)

 ## Overview
-The VOYIS First Look Metrics application is designed to calculate summary statistics about data collected by an AUV, including imagery analysis and navigation data processing.
-It analyzes processed stills and raw images, processes navigation data with advanced plotting capabilities, and provides comprehensive metrics about data coverage, overlap, and quality.
+The VOYIS First Look Metrics application is designed to calculate summary statistics about a folder of images collected by an AUV.
+It analyzes processed stills and raw images, providing comprehensive metrics about image coverage, overlap, and quality.
 The application features a user-friendly graphical interface for selecting input and output folders and displays real-time processing status.

 ## Features